-Our ability to meet our cleaner energy goals and aspirations depends in large part on our greatest asset-our people.
+Our ability to meet our clean energy goals and aspirations depends in large part on our greatest asset-our people.
 It is only with the engagement and dedication of our entire workforce that we can create positive and enduring change.
-We are committed to acquiring and developing talent with diverse backgrounds, experiences and skills who want to be part of the just energy transition.
+We are committed to acquiring and developing talent with diverse backgrounds, experiences and skills who want to facilitate an equitable energy transition.
 We place employee needs and safety as our top priority and strive to be the employer of choice by promoting a dynamic workforce.